1234554321-00/Rebuttal-Reviewer-Gh9x/README.md

 - Teacher-only: 150 epochs
 - **Training overhead: +15%** (NOT more efficient at training time)

-**Honest assessment:** Training is slightly MORE expensive (1.15×) due to two-stage process. **The efficiency gains are at inference**, where the model will be used thousands of times.
+Training is slightly MORE expensive (1.15×) due to two-stage process. **The efficiency gains are at inference**, where the model will be used thousands of times.

 ---